AlexPoilrouge/NordVPN-connect/README.md

 ###### ToDo?

 On the off change, such GUI app isn't released for Linux in the near future.
 Some welcome ameliorations to this extension would be:
-- [ ] Add more of the 'nordvpn' CLI tool features in this extension such as an 'AutoConnect' toggle, a protocol (UDP/TCP) picked and a 'CyberSec' feature toggle.
+- [x] Add more of the 'nordvpn' CLI tool features in this extension such as an 'AutoConnect' toggle, a protocol (UDP/TCP) picked and a 'CyberSec' feature toggle.
 - [x] Add a 'settings' page for this extension.
-- [ ] Add the possibility to type in the name of the server (e.g.: de145, uk123, fr067) the user wants to connect to.
+- [x] Add the possibility to type in the name of the server (e.g.: de145, uk123, fr067) the user wants to connect to.
 - [ ] Add the possibility to pick server by choosing a city (instead of country).
+- [ ] Add the remaining *set custom DNS* feature to the extension.
+- [ ] Add the possibility to 'fav' a server

 ## Disclaimer